zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/triggers.md

 From the above image, you can see the "horseshoe" shape I was referring to.
 Since each trigger is a rectangle, I had to create three in order to make that shape.
-When the player walks over the trigger (which happens at the beginning of the game), it executes the "lost ball script" (`LostBallScript` class which is in the `Scripts.TestMap` package).
+When the player walks over the trigger (which happens at the beginning of the game), it executes the "lost ball script" (`LostBallScript` class which is in the `Scripts.EnemyMap1` package).

 In the below demonstration, the player walks over the "left" trigger, which causes it to execute its `triggerScript`.